EasonPai/ConceptNetGraph/README.md

 =========
 ConceptNetGraph is a data visualization app for [ConceptNet].
 With ConceptNetGraph, you can browse concepts with both visualized graph and JSON data.

-ConceptNetGraph is a work that I am playaround with
+ConceptNetGraph is an experimental work that I'm playing around with
 - [Dart Client]
 - [Dart Server] (Run on [Heroku])
 - [StageXL]